ssube/textual-engine/docs/getting-started.md

 ## Concepts

-### Entity Types

-The commands shown above often require a target, the game entity with which you want to interact.

-Entities come in 3 types, and 1 special not-entity subtype:

-- `actor`
-  - a player or an NPC with behavior
-- `item`
-  - objects that can be held and used
-- `room`
-  - areas within the game
-- `portal`
-  - passage between rooms

 ### Command Structure

 When using the classic input mode, the structure of each command line should be: `verb [...target] [index]`